InvadingOctopus/octopuskit/README.md

 # OctopusKit 👾🐙⚙️

-A game engine written in Swift for iOS, macOS and tvOS.
-Built upon Apple's SpriteKit, GameplayKit, Metal and SwiftUI technologies.
+A 2.5D game engine that combines ECS with SwiftUI, for iOS, macOS and tvOS.
+Built upon Apple's SpriteKit, GameplayKit and Metal technologies.

 Use a flexible Entity-Component-System architecture to dynamically compose game behavior, and use the declarative SwiftUI syntax to quickly design a fluid, scalable user interface.